Resources and FAQs

 For incidents involving the Commonwealth Campuses, the Office of Student Accountability and Conflict Response will connect with Student Conduct designees at the Commonwealth Campuses, if necessary, for further evaluation and potential management of the case.

-- I need a conduct record check.
+- I'm a student or alumni and need a conduct record check.
+How do I request one?

 - What is the Student Code of Conduct, to whom does it apply and how can students be informed about the Code?